mk-fg/graphite-metrics/README.md

 Other than collectd, I've experimented with [ganglia](http://ganglia.sourceforge.net/), but it's static schema is a no-go and most of stuff there doesn't make sense in graphite context.

+Daemon binary is (weirdly) called "harvestd" because "metricsd" name is already used to refer to [another graphite-related daemon](https://github.com/kpumuk/metricsd) (also, [there is "metrics" w/o "d"](https://github.com/codahale/metrics), probably others), and is too generic to be used w/o extra confusion, I think.
+That, and I seem to lack creativity to come up with a saner name ("reaperd" sounds too MassEffect'ish these days).